mdipierro/mdpcl/README.md

 # mdpcl

-mdpcl is a minimalist library that dynamically converts decorated Python code into C99, OpenCL, or JavaScript. mdpcl consists of a single file containing about 300 lines of code.
+mdpcl is a minimalist library that dynamically converts decorated Python code into C99, OpenCL, or JavaScript.

+It consists of a single pure-Python file containing about 600 lines of code.
 Some of the mdpcl functionalities overlap with Cython, CLyter, and Pyjamas.

-mdpcl is based on the Python ast module, and the these fantastic libraries:
+It is based on the Python ast module, and the these fantastic libraries:

 - http://pypi.python.org/pypi/meta (always required)
 - http://pypi.python.org/pypi/pyopencl (required only to run opencl code)

-The conversion is purely syntatical and assumes all used symbols are valid in the target.
+The conversion is purely syntatical and assumes all symbols used in the code are defined on the target.
 It only check for undefined variables used in assignments.
 You can only use types which are defined on the target.
 This means you can use a list or hash table if converting to JS not but if converting to C99 or OpenCL.
+Functions can only return local variables.

 Examples: